 Some have endeavored to reconcile Jude's testimony with the idea of the non-resurrection of Moses, by claiming that the Devil wished to make known to the children of Israel the place of Moses' burial, in order to lead them into idolatry; and that the contention between him and Michael had reference to this.
-But such a conjecture cannot be entertained as in this case the contention would have been about the grave of Moses, rather than about his body. p.
-126, Para.
-2, [DESTINY].
+Such a conjecture, however, cannot be entertained, as in this case the contention would have been about the grave of Moses, rather than about his body.

 But this dispute did have reference solely to the body of Moses.
-Then we inquire further what the Devil has to do with the bodies of men.
+Then we inquire further what dispute the Devil could have had on this point; for what has he to do with the bodies of men?
 He is said to have the power of death; hence the grave is his dominion, and whoever enters there he claims as his lawful prey.
 On the other hand, Christ is the Life-giver, whose prerogative it is to bring men out from under the power of death.
-The most natural conclusion, therefore, is, that the dispute took place on this very point; that it had reference to the bringing back to life of that dead body, which the Devil would naturally wish to keep, and claim the right to keep, in his own power.
+The most natural conclusion, therefore, is that the dispute look place on this very point, that it had reference to the bringing back to life of that dead body, which the Devil would naturally wish to keep, and claim the right to keep, in his own power.
 But Christ rebuked the adversary, and rescued his victim from his grasp.
-This is the necessary inference from this passage, and, as such, is entitled to weight in this argument. p.
-127, Para.
-1, [DESTINY].
+This is the necessary inference from this passage, and, as such, is entitled to weight in this argument.

-The chief objection to this view is this: If Moses was raised so many years before the resurrection of Christ, how can Christ be called the "first-fruits of them that slept," as in 1 Cor.
-15:20, 23? how can he be said to be the "first that should rise from the dead," as in Acts 26:23? or be called the "first-begotten," and "first-begotten of the dead," as in Heb.
-1:6 and Rev. 1:5? or the "first-born among many brethren," the "first-born of every creature," and the "first-born from the dead," as in Rom.
-8:29 and Col. 1:15, 18? p.
-127, Para.
-2, [DESTINY].
+The chief objection to this view is this: If Moses was raised so many years before the resurrection of Christ, how can Christ be called the first-fruits of them that slept, as in 1 Corinthians 15:20,23 how can he be said to be the first that should rise from the dead, as in Acts 26:23 or be called the first begotten, and first begotten of the dead, as in Hebrews 1:6 and Revelation 1:5 or the first-born among many brethren, the first-born of every creature, and the first-born from the dead, as in Romans 8:29 and Colossians 1:15,18?

-In answering these queries, we first call attention to an important fact: several individuals, of whom we have explicit account, were raised to life before the resurrection of Christ.
-The following cases may be cited: (1) The widow's son, 1 Kings 17: (2) the son of the Shunammite, 2 Kings 4; (3) the son of the widow of Nain, Luke 7:14; (4) the ruler's daughter, Luke 8:40,55; and (5) the resurrection of Lazarus. p.
-127, Para.
-3, [DESTINY].
+In answering these queries, we first call attention to an important fact: Several individuals, of whom we have explicit account, were raised to life before the resurrection of Christ.
+The following cases may be cited: (1) the widow's son (1 Kings 17:22).
+(2) The son of the Shunammite (2 Kings 4:35); (3) the unknown man raised to life by touching the bones of Elisha (2 Kings 13:21); (1) the son of the widow of Nain (Luke 7:14); (5) the rulers daughter (Luke 8:50,55); and (6) Lazarus.